Heading to Kauai on a budget? Keep scrolling to find out my top 10 things to do on Kauai for under $10!

 1. Make sure to plan to visit at least one beach!

-What is the point of a trip to Kauai without a trip to the beach?
-It’s a total Kauai must do!
-Kauai beaches are gorgeous, relaxing, and best of all – free!
+What is the point of visiting Kauai without a trip to the beach?
+It’s a total Kauai must-do!
+Kauai beaches are gorgeous, relaxing, and, best of all – free!

 The activities available on each beach vary quite a bit, so make sure to check out the information about your chosen beach before you head out.